 Messly's Top Tips for the SJT 2021/2022

-The Situational Judgement Test (SJT) for final year medical students plays an important part in your ranking for the applications for the Foundation Programme (UKFP).
+The Situational Judgement Test (SJT) for final year medical students plays an important part in your Foundation Programme application ranking.
 Whether you have a great Educational Performance Measure (EPM) score or not, the SJT will influence which placement you get.

 In this article, Dr Mahibur Rahman, founder of eMedica, discusses some key tips to help you improve your score so you can get the placement that you want.

 As all final year medical students in the UK will be acutely aware, the Situational Judgement Test (SJT) is just around the corner – early December for some, early January for others.
 Scores determined in the SJT make up 50% of students’ applications to Foundation Programme 2022.
 It has a huge impact on students’ future experiences.